 Clipping is only essential when the toenails have become long.
 Doing this keeps them short and manageable.
 Clipping also needs your full attention to avoid accidentally clipping the quirk.
 If you accidentally happen to cut it, the nail will, in turn, bleed.
 Have some cotton balls and styptic powder standby for any emergencies that might arise.
 This powder, when firmly pressed onto the affected area, stops the bleeding.

 Ensure the dog gets used to the clippers before attempting to use them on the nails.
-Let the dog sniff it or play around with it for some time and familiarize itself with it.
+Let the dog sniff it or play around with it for some time and familiarize yourself with it.
 Allow it to get used to the sound of the clipper so it doesn’t freak out when it’s clipping time.

 Other than cutting the nails, check the foot pads for any massive hair growth.
 The presence of excess hair calls for some trimming.
 For this, you will use a pair of scissors.
 Do this once in a while to prevent matting on the area.
 Use a pair of scissors that is blunt and avoid over-trimming the hair.
 Remove any particles that might have gotten stuck on the foot while the dog was walking.